kirkrodrigues/yscope-docs/docs/index.md

 # Contributing

-To edit existing docs you can click the edit icon in the top right of the page you want to edit.
-To create new docs, you can go to the relevant project's repo and add pages to the `docs` folder.
+To edit existing docs, click the "{fas}`pencil` Edit on GitHub" link found in the right sidebar of the page you want to edit.
+To create new docs, go to the relevant project's repo and add pages to the `docs` folder.
 The repo for this documentation hub is [here][yscope-docs].

 :::{toctree}
 :hidden:

-Developer Guide <dev-guide/index>
+dev-guide/index
 :::